microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 		- Point-in-Time recovery for up to the last 72 hours
 		- Additional protection of backup files by offloading to an intra region storage account
 	- **Update** the below backup schedule (frequency, retention, offloading, sizing)
-	- **Adjust** log backup volume size for storing log backups, and **adjust** relevant HANA parameters to use this volume for log backups.
-	- **Build** a backup (snapshots) orchestration by installing the tool on the Linux jump server, and by **automating** the snapshot scheduling using the Linux built-in tool - crontab
-	- **Orchestrate** offloading of the required snapshot using azcopy in to respective containers in the provided storage account.
-The azcopy gets installed directly onto the HANA DB VM.
-	- Ensure that you log into azcopy without supplying the authentication key or a SAS (use Managed Identity)
-	- **Create** a security user "BACKUPTEST".
-	- **Take** a backup (using azacsnap).
-Give a prefix "UseThisBackupTest" and note down the creation time stamp.
-	- **Delete** the security user BACKUPTEST "accidently" - Oops!
-	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest"
 ---

 Protect: | Size \(customer provided\) | Frequency | Retention | Offloading